ashudes/Secure_Software_Development/README.md

 •	Authorization: Users are granted access only to the features and information appropriate to their role, preventing unauthorized actions within the application.
 •	Secure Transmission: All sensitive information is transmitted securely, adhering to industry-standard encryption protocols.
 •	Secure Storage: Payment details are retrieved and stored securely, following best practices for data protection and privacy.

 Testing
 I have tried to ensure quality and security of the application by applying several testing protocols:
 1. Manual Testing: I have tested each functionality of the application manually, ensuring that every feature works as intended.
 Screenshots of code executions and outputs are included to demonstrate the testing process.
-i) User Registration testing output

-ii.
-User Login and Authentication testing output

-iii.
-View Product List testing output
+i) User Registration testing output ii.
+User Login and Authentication testing output iii.
+View Product List testing output iv.

-iv.
 Select Product testing output
 v.
-Ordering process testing output
+Ordering process testing output vi.

-vi.
 Payment and Order Confirmation testing output

 2. Automated Testing: several unit tests and white box tests were conducted to check the security and functionality of the application.
 a.
 Unit Testing: Several components were tested in isolation to verify its functionality and robustness (BrowserStack. (n.d.).
-i) User registration unit test output

-ii) Secure login unit test output

-iii) Authentication unit test output

-iv)Authorization unit test output
+i) User registration unit test output ii) Secure login unit test output iii) Authentication unit test output iv)Authorization unit test output

 b.
 White Box Testing: Automated testing was run for several functionalities to examine the internal structures of the application to ensure that all logic paths are executed correctl

-a.
+c.
 Linting with Pylint: The code was analyzed by running pylint and the quality was improved progressively.
 I will continue to improve the quality based on the analysis from pylint.

-References
+**References**
 BrowserStack. (n.d.).
 Unit Testing in Python: Detailed Tutorial. [online] Available at: https://www.browserstack.com/guide/unit-testing-python [Accessed 15 May 2024].
 GeeksforGeeks.
 (2022).
 How To Hash Passwords In Python. [online] Available at: https://www.geeksforgeeks.org/how-to-hash-passwords-in-python/.
 GitHub. (n.d.).
 Online-Shopping-System-using-python/Fashion.py at master · bsdharshini/Online-Shopping-System-using-python. [online] Available at: https://github.com/bsdharshini/Online-Shopping-System-using-python/blob/master/Fashion.py [Accessed 07 May 2024].